-Denim shirts don’t have as long a history as the chambray or the flannel, but they’re an absolutely essential piece in the well-made wardrobe.
+Denim shirting doesn’t have as long a history as chambray or flannel, but it’s every bit as essential.
 Especially once they’ve been faded to perfection, they can move through the rotation with ease, giving a casual and rugged touch to just about any denim-based outfit.

 Still not convinced?
 Let’s start with Exhibit A.